 It was also great to see such an excellent turnout - many thanks to all those who took the time to attend and listen to us.

-We’ll arrange more sessions like this, across the motor industry, as we get nearer 1 April.
+We’ll arrange more sessions like this across the motor industry as we get nearer to 1 April.
 We’ve made important contacts with NI motor retailers and, as requested, we’ll return there before that date.

 Look out for more updates on this blog.

 In the meantime if you’d like to attend one of our sessions or be more involved email us at email@example.com